PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/wiki/Graph.markdown

 * (Reaction)--(Complex)--(Set)--(Protein)
 * (Reaction)--(Complex)--(Set)--(Set)--(Complex)--(Protein)
 * ...

-Summarizing, it can be reduced in two general cases:

-* 0 complex or sets in between (Reaction)--(Protein)
-* n complex or sets in between (Reaction)--...--(Protein)
 </p>

 <p>
-There are two types of edges, internal and external.
+Finally, there are two types of edges: internal and external.

-Internal edges are connections between proteins of the input list.
+* Internal edges are connections between proteins of the input list.
-External edges are connections between a protein in the input list and a protein not in the input list.
+* External edges are connections between a protein in the input list and a protein not in the input list.
 </p>

-## Format
+## Graph representation

 The graph is defined in three files _vertices.tsv_, _internalEdges.tsv_ and _externalEdges.tsv_.
 By default, they are saved in the same directory where __PathwayMatcher__ is located.
 To save them in a different directory use the command line argument __-o__.